 By Kelly Wilmott

 In the current hiring market, sourcing the ideal candidate has been no easy feat.
-Competition is high, open positions are plenty and job seekers have the monopoly over where they want to work.
-More so than ever, employers struggling to hire great talent have had to change tactics by offering higher salaries, sign-on bonuses, work from home opportunities, additional benefits, and more, but they have also had to think outside the box, and use a variety of means to find quality hires.
+Competition is high, open positions are plenty and job seekers have a monopoly over where they want to work.
+More so than ever, employers struggling to hire great talent have had to change tactics by offering higher salaries, sign-on bonuses, work-from-home opportunities, additional benefits, and more, but they have also had to think outside the box and use a variety of means to find quality hires.

 According to data from Jobvite, around 70% of job seekers are engaging in online job searching.
 They also found that even though most applicants apply for jobs using an online job board or employer career site, 35% of candidates found job postings through social media, 50% heard about jobs through friends or word-of-mouth, and 37% say they learned about jobs from professional networks (Jobvite).

 With all this in mind, have you considered using any of these sources to find your next big hire?
 If the answer is no, then here are five great sources you can start using today to really help maximize your hiring potential.